rusch-emma/polychrom-workflow/README.md

 The following entries are expected in `config.yaml`:

-* `logs`: Directory for storing log files.
+* `logs_dir`: Directory for storing log files.
+* `simulation`: Contains simulation configuration.
-* `sim_script`: Python script for running the Polychrom simulation.
+  * `script`: Python script for running the Polychrom simulation.
 See the [Polychrom documentation](https://polychrom.readthedocs.io/en/latest/) for how to set up simulations.
-* `sims_dir`: Directory for storing the simulation result files.
+  * `out_dir`: Directory for storing the simulation result files.
 Results will be stored here in directories with names generated from a combination of used parameter values and
   * `replicates`: The number of replicate simulations per parameter combination to run.
-* `params`: A list of parameters with a list of values each.
+  * `parameters`: A list of parameters with a list of values each.
 Simulations will be run for each combination of parameter values.

 ### Cluster Configuration